 We also investigate how we can use exercise, taping and orthotics to prevent injuries from occurring or from getting worse.

-Our research involves people of all ages, from kids to older adults.
+Our research involves people of all ages, from children and young people to older adults.

 - Management of anterior knee pain